 The first is hyaluronic acid, this is a hydrating acid found naturally in the skin that helps to keep it refreshed, plump and supports cellular renewal.
 There are various sizes of hyaluronic molecules and that determines how far into your skin the hydration effect is carried so I like to use a dedicated product like the Hada Labo Gokujyen that contains multiple weights, it’s a Korean product but I either stock up on it while in Japan or purchase online as it’s not in store here in Australia.
 This ensures my skin is thoroughly quenched and any pesky fine lines stay hidden away.

 The second essential of course is sunscreen.
 While there’s been a push in the last couple of years to mineral rather than ‘chemical’ sunscreens, they’re all chemicals and all have pros and cons.
 One of the reasons given for choosing mineral options is a reduced risk of skin irritation but this does vary depending on the individual.
 I get redness, heat and itching to varying degrees from many mineral sunscreen products, these are the ones that include zinc oxide and titanium dioxide as their active ingredient so it’s taken a bit of research and discomfort to find products that don’t react on me.

-Fortunately I have found some that are comfortable to wear, they look good on the skin both on their own or under makeup and I can totally rely on them to do the job even on the most hot and humid day.
+Fortunately, I have found some that are comfortable to wear, they look good on the skin both on their own or under makeup and I can totally rely on them to do the job even on really hot and humid days.